 Texas College has adequate procedures for addressing written complaints by students and can demonstrate that the procedures for resolving complaints are followed.
 The College has engaged a codified and systematic process to make certain that all students who have a grievance can have the opportunity for review and resolve.
 A student grievance is any complaint made in writing by a student to an appropriate administrative officer of the College alleging unfair, unreasonable, arbitrary, capricious, and/or discriminatory applications of College policies.
 A grievance may result from academic experiences, non-academic matters involving administrators, staff, or student organizations or matters related to alleged discrimination on the basis of race, color, national origin, age, gender, disability, creed, or marital status.

-Pertinent Policy Information for All Texas College Students the following policies are for your information and review
+Pertinent Policy Information for All Texas College Students

 Students may file a grievance or register a formal complaint by presenting the complaint in writing to the appropriate administrative officer of the College.